 As soon as you enter the church, you will see the library, which is located in a double-height space that shows off the impressive stained glass windows.
 Wooden bookshelves line the walls and a staircase leads up to a mezzanine level balcony with metal railings that keeps the space feeling open.
 Modern light fixtures hang above round tables that are used for studying, meeting, and eating.

 The cafe, which is an extension off the library, feels like a home kitchen.
-Swedish flags hang above the wooden island and cabinets, and Swedish cinnamon buns sit enticingly below a glass cover.
+Swedish flags hang above the wooden island and cabinets, and homemade Swedish cinnamon buns sit enticingly below a glass cover.
 The prices are affordable — a packet of Swedish cookies was $3 and coffee was $2 with a refill allowed — and the staff is friendly.
 You can even get Swedish-brand food products that are hard to get in the states, including jams, cookies, candies, even peas.

 On the second floor, don’t miss looking into the beautiful all-wood chapel, with the backdrop of three stained glass windows.
 High mass is still offered on Sundays where you can also hear the Swedish Walter Thür organ, which dates to 1986.
 The light-filled simplicity of the design of the Swedish Seamens Church lends to a welcoming, comforting experience.